peterdsharpe/pigeons/README.md

 It honestly really threw me for a loop.
 I thought about it for a long while and eventually came up with the answer 18, since I think I could stuff quite a few pigeons in a trench coat.
 (Might be painful, but I could make it a block or so?)

-But I wanted to see what other people thought they could manage, so I crowdsourced data from the most reliable data collection website I could think of: Tinder.
+But my labmates and I wanted to see what other people thought they could manage, so I crowdsourced data from the most reliable data collection website I could think of: Tinder.
 (The best part was that this was totally free - I just had to mortgage my dating life for a little while!)

 Shoutout goes to our outlier, Yasmeen from Harvard, who simply replied "How many fit on a skewer?"
 (Some back-of-the-napkin math on average BBQ skewer length converted this to around 10 pigeons.)
 You live your best life, Yasmeen. :clap: